Aircraft Mechanic Schools in Indiana

 Future aircraft mechanics in Indiana would do well to follow the path below to launch their careers.

-Step 1: Ensure you Meet the Basic Requirements
+Step 1: Ensure you meet the Basic Requirements

 Anyone looking to become an aircraft mechanic in Indiana must first obtain a high school diploma.
 Those without a diploma may use a GED equivalent.